Michigan program

 Do you repay it?

-The public county page describes the assistance as a grant and does not publish a repayment schedule.
+The county and partner-bank pages describe the assistance as a grant but do not publish a separate forgiveness, recapture, lien, or repayment schedule.

 How do you apply?

-Contact an Independent Bank loan officer, complete approved pre-purchase counseling, qualify the mortgage through Independent Bank, and finish the county grant steps as part of the purchase process.
+Contact an Independent Bank loan officer, complete approved pre-purchase counseling, qualify the first mortgage through Independent Bank, and finish the county grant steps as part of the purchase process.
+The county says funding is first-come, first-served and subject to availability.

 Official source evidence